 If eating out is a must for every decent American, it’s even more so for Californians.
 However, like basically everything else, SF’s restaurants are expensive.
 A small bottle of water in one of them stands at about two bucks, a bottle of Coke 2.5 dollars, and a cup of cappuccino is around $5.

 Food, on the other hand, would get 18 to 20 bucks out of your pocket at a lower-range restaurant.
 In a mid-range one, you’ll have to splash around 80 dollars for a three-course meal for two.
 Dinner at some of the best restaurants in San Francisco would, of course, require much more money.
-If you wish to drink beer with food, the price of domestic beer on tap is seven bucks, while a bottle of imported one comes at 8 dollars.
+However, if you are moving in together with your partner you can allow yourself to spend some money on high-class restaurants during the date night.
+Furthermore, if you wish to drink beer with food, the price of domestic beer on tap is seven bucks, while a bottle of imported one comes at 8 dollars.
 You can get a meal at a fast-food chain for around ten bucks.

 Consumer Goods and Clothing

 Now we move on to another batch of everyday stuff.
 First, clothing.
-If you’re not a big fan of packing, and would rather buy new things once you’ve settled down, a pair of Levis or similar jeans stands at around 65 bucks.
+If you’re not a big fan of creating a photo inventory, tips and tricks for packing shoes and clothes, and would rather buy new things once you’ve settled down, think about donating unwanted items because a pair of Levis or similar jeans stands at around 65 bucks.
 A female dress in a chain retailer is 43 dollars.
 For footwear, a pair of sneakers is about 90 dollars, while business shoes can be bought for around 160 dollars.
 Since those jeans and dresses have to be washed, laundry detergent comes at 12 to 15 bucks for 100 oz.

 As you can see on expatistan.com, a TV set can be acquired for about 320 dollars, while, for a regular microwave, you’ll have to spend around 125 dollars.